moktavizen/moktavizen.github.io/index.md

 - Designed and built a full-stack website with React and headless CMS (Strapi) for dynamic content management.
 - Rewrite React and Strapi website into Laravel and Filament website.

-**Quran Reading Application**

-Flutter, SQLite, Rest API

-- Built Quran Application using Flutter for the UI, and Drift with SQLite for local database.
-- Integrated many useful features, such as audio playback that utilize Rest API.

 **Dark Theme for JDownloader**

 Inkscape, GIMP, Canva